 - Internal investigations for automobile manufacturer relating to potential FCPA issues

-Representative Complex Commercial Litigation Matters include:
+Representative Complex Securities and Commercial Litigation Matters include:

 - Successfully defended American General, an AIG Company, against misappropriation of trade secrets and breach of confidentiality claims seeking over a billion dollars in damages, securing plaintiffs’ dismissal of action with prejudice after extensive discovery and motion practice, and numerous court hearings